Andrew-Lees11/FoodTrackerBackend/README.md

 ```
 **Note** We use a connection pool since we have concurrent requests.

-3. Go to the `postInit` function below the line `router.get("/meals", handler: loadHandler)` and call your setup function, and create a table sync for your `Meal` object:
+3. Go to the `postInit` function below the line `router.get("/summary", handler: summaryHandler)` and call your setup function, and create a table sync for your `Meal` object:

 ```swift
 Persistence.setUp()